jacobxk/setup_macOS_for_R/README.md

 This will set up the paths such that when compiling packages in R, R is able to find the libraries installed by Homebrew.

+It also sets the R library up such that you do not need to reinstall every package when you upgrade R.

 ```bash
 echo '
 export PATH="/usr/local/sbin:$PATH"